ietf-wg-cellar/matroska-specification/notes.md

 The 3D support is still in infancy and may evolve to support more features.

 The StereoMode used to be part of Matroska v2 but it didn't meet the requirement for multiple tracks.
 There was also a bug in libmatroska prior to 0.9.0 that would save/read it as 0x53B9 instead of 0x53B8.
 Readers may support these legacy files by checking Matroska v2 or 0x53B9.
-The [olders values](http://www.matroska.org/node/1/revisions/74/view#StereoMode) were 0: mono, 1: right eye, 2: left eye, 3: both eyes.
+The [older values](http://www.matroska.org/node/1/revisions/74/view#StereoMode) were 0: mono, 1: right eye, 2: left eye, 3: both eyes.

-# Track Operation

-TrackOperation allows combining multiple tracks to make a virtual one.
-It uses 2 separate system to combine tracks.
-One to create a 3D "composition" (left/right/background planes) and one to simplify join 2 tracks together to make a single track.

-A track created with TrackOperation is a proper track with a UID and all its flags.
-However the codec ID is meaningless because each "sub" track needs to be decoded by its own decoder before the "operation" is applied.
-The Cues corresponding to such a virtual track SHOULD be the sum of the Cues elements for each of the tracks it's composed of (when the Cues are defined per track).

-In the case of TrackJoinBlocks, the Blocks (from BlockGroup and SimpleBlock) of all the tracks SHOULD be used as if they were defined for this new virtual Track.
-When 2 Blocks have overlapping start or end timecodes, it's up to the underlying system to either drop some of these frames or render them the way they overlap.
-In the end this situation SHOULD be avoided when creating such tracks as you can never be sure of the end result on different platforms.